What Is a VPN?

 All VPNs provide the same security.

 False.
 Encryption standards and server ownership vary wildly.
-Premium services undergo independent audits to prove they don't log your data, unlike many budget brands.
+Premium services undergo rigorous independent audits to prove they don't log your data, unlike many budget brands.

 Free VPNs are just as safe as paid ones.